mccode-dev/mccode-antlr/README.md

 $ mcxtrace-antlr --help
 ```

-A local cache is usedfor storing instrument component files and
+A local cache is used for storing instrument component files and
-runtime library files obtained from [the McCode repository](https://github.com/McStasMcXtrace/McCode.git).
+runtime library files obtained from [the McCode repository](https://github.com/mccode-dev/McCode.git).
 The cache and configuration parameters for the whole `mccode-antlr` module can be
 accessed via a third command-line interface:
 ```Bash